520-7/app/README.md

 - Navigate to `tunelink-backend/data`.
 - Unzip `test_data.zip` inside `/data`.
 - Navigate inside created `test_data` directory and navigate to `test_audio`, remove files inside this directory.
-- Go to `https://drive.google.com/drive/folders/1vvtAXnvMvA6ErBT0sbgSsn79shp8YUKL?usp=sharing` to download uncompressed audio files, place them in `test_audio` directory.
+- Go to `https://drive.google.com/drive/folders/1vvtAXnvMvA6ErBT0sbgSsn79shp8YUKL?usp=sharing` to download uncompressed audio files.
+Download each individually and place them in `test_audio` directory.
 These samples are used in testing and creating a mock social environment in the application.
 Apple cannot play corrupted audio files, compression corrupts it, that's why we need this extra step.
 If you want, you can add your own mp3 files.
 - Run `npm i`.

 ### Frontend Installation
 - Navigate to `tunelink-frontend`.
 - Run ifconfig on Mac, run ipconfig on Windows.
 Scroll to find `en0`, and there copy `inet` value, it should be like `172.31.176.131`, this is your backend's ip.
+The IPv4 address on windows will be what you need.
 - Copy the inet value into `.env` inside `tunelink-frontend`.
 You will have to repeat this step if you change networks
 - Do not change port value unless you have changed it on the backend
 - Make your account in Expo Go.